jhanarato/billboard-100/README.md

 This project is an investigation into the comings and goings of these genres.

 The file `Genre-Report.Rmd` contains a very rough report on the corresponding songs of the genres above.
+The `Working` directory contains my investigations and won't run but is there for posterity.